ibm-cloud-docs/openwhisk/cli_install.md

 You can now use the {{site.data.keyword.openwhisk_short}} CLI plug-in to interact with {{site.data.keyword.openwhisk_short}} entities.
 Although you can continue to use the stand-alone OpenWhisk CLI, it does not have the latest features that are supported by {{site.data.keyword.openwhisk_short}}, such as IAM-based namespaces and `service bind`.
 {: shortdesc}

 ### Command Syntax
 {: #cli_syntax}
-For command syntax, see the [{{site.data.keyword.openwhisk_short}} CLI reference](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli).
+For {{site.data.keyword.openwhisk_short}} command syntax, see the [{{site.data.keyword.openwhisk_short}} CLI reference](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli).

 ### API Authentication and Host
 {: #cli_api_auth}

 With the {{site.data.keyword.openwhisk_short}} CLI plug-in, you don't need to explicitly configure the API key and API host.
 Instead, you can log in with `ibmcloud login`.
-You can target an IAM-enabled namespace by running `ibmcloud fn property set --namespace <name>` or a Cloud Foundry-based namespace by running `ibmcloud target -o <org> -s <space>`.
+You can target an IAM-enabled namespace by running `ibmcloud fn property set --namespace <namespace_name>` or a Cloud Foundry-based namespace by running `ibmcloud target --cf`.
 After logging in, all commands begin with `ibmcloud fn`.

 If you need to use the authentication API key for {{site.data.keyword.openwhisk_short}} in an external HTTP client such as cURL or Postman, you can retrieve it with the following commands.